frohro/IQ_SDR/Quisk/Arduino/README.md

 2. A Quisk config file which also provides an interface allowing communication with the OpenRadio board.
 This file (quisk_conf_openradio.py) needs to be copied to your home directory (~/.quisk_conf.py) and edited appropriately.
 The following settings may need to be edited:
  * Sound card settings
  * Serial port settings

+Prerequisites to build the Arduino code:

+1. Etherkit Si5351a library
+2. TimerOne library

 So, to make this work: